andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

-For us, we felt empowered with the privilege to participate in this wonderfully provocative work of art.
+For us, we felt empowered by the privilege to participate such a wonderfully provocative work of art.
 Provocative but not gratuitous.
-Provocative but not **obscene**.
+Provocative but not indiscriminate.
 Provocative but, as Alyce said, *intentional*.
 The mastery with which Mark crafted the piece captivated us and made us feel like we were a part of something meaningful.
 Furthermore, Mark cultivated a safe space that emphasized positivity, professionalism, and acceptance.